Baekho4245/Chicago_Car_Crash_Project/README.md

 Our target had a distribution of .75 to .25.
 The 2 categories in the target are 0 for preventable and 1 for not preventable.
 Because our class balance was 3:1, we did not SMOTE the minority class.

 We modeled the data through iterative modeling.
 We used a logistic regression model as our first simple model.
 We graded this model on accuracy score and it resulted in 0.7466465015648959.
 This was our lowest score.
 Therefore we used this as our baseline.
 It was something simple and understandable yet still decent and something we could build on.
+We also graded this model on precision and got a result of 0.45.

 ![Logistic Regression Confusion Matrix](./images/readme1b.png)